swiftlang/swift-evolution/visions/webassembly.md

 An application compiled to a Wasm module can run on any platform that has a Wasm runtime available.
 Despite its origins in the browser, it is a general-purpose technology that has use cases in client-side and server-side applications and services.
-WebAssembly support in Swift makes the language more appealing in those settings, and also brings it to the browser where it previously wasn't available at all.
+WebAssembly support in Swift makes the language more appealing in those settings, and also brings it to the browser where it previously wasn't available at all[^1].
 It facilitates a broader adoption of Swift in more environments and contexts.

 The WebAssembly instruction set has useful properties from a security perspective, as it has no interrupts or